AchaeaBashingScript/Bashing/README.md

 -------------

 The current configuration can be shown with the alias `kconfig bashing`.
-All items in red are clickable and will either toggle the item or set the alias to the command line, so you only need the add the value you want to set.
+All items in red are clickable and will either toggle the item or set the alias to the command line, so you only need to add the add the value you want to set.

+### The battlerage strategies ###

+The script comes with three strategies to use battlerage abilities: `none`, `simple` and `simplereverse`.
+Each one will be described here.

+#### Battlerage strategy `none` ####

+This strategy does nothing.
+You can use it if you want to manually control which ability to use when.

+#### Battlerage strategy `simple` ####

+This stratey will break denizen shields first, if that is enabled.
+If it doesn't need to handle shields, the strategy prefers to use the slower, but higher damage damage battlerage strategy and will use it whenever it is available.
+If that ability is not known or you have enough rage to follow the slow ability immediately with the fast ability, it will do so.

+#### Battlerage strategy `simplereverse` ####

+This stratey will break denizen shields first, if that is enabled.
+If it doesn't need to handle shields, it will use the faster, weaker battlerage ability whenever possible.
+Is enough battlerage collected to use the slow, powerful ability, it will use that one as well.

 Scripting
 ---------

-Some example scripts can be found in the [plugin repository](https://github.com/keneanung/BashingPlugins).
+Some example scripts can be found in the [plugin repository](https://github.com/achaeabashingscript/BashingPlugins).

 ### Events ###
 The script fires two events that can be used to extend the bashing script.